 ETV CCEP uses standard tools for project scheduling.
 Project schedules are prepared in Microsoft Project.
-Project schedules show the work breakdown structure of the project, including technical work, meetings and deliverables.
-Table 6 shows a possible schedule for testing liquid coatings.
+Project schedules show the complete work breakdown structure of the project, including technical work, meetings and deliverables.
+Table 6 shows the estimated schedule for the testing of UV-curable coatings.